ihr-it-projekt/DayZModsInfo/GlobalConfigs/Readme.md

   "version": "1", // never change this, internal version number "admins": {
     "Add here Steam Or DayZ ID": {
-      "dailyRewardAdmin": 0, // is admin in daily reward mod "realEstateAdmin": 0, // is admin in real estate mod "carDealerAdmin": 1, // is admin in car dealer "basicNeedsAdmin": 1, // is admin in basic needs "playerId": "Add here Steam Or DayZ ID" // Steam or DayZ ID },
+      "dailyRewardAdmin": 0, // 0 = off 1 = on | is admin in daily reward mod
+      "realEstateAdmin": 0, //  0 = off 1 = on | is admin in real estate mod
+      "carDealerAdmin": 0, //  0 = off 1 = on | is admin in car dealer
+      "basicNeedsAdmin": 0, // 0 = off 1 = on | is admin in basic needs
+      "playerId": "Add here Steam Or DayZ ID" // Steam or DayZ ID },
     "7656119813296317725": {